How to Buy Violin – a consumer guide

 What about a bow?

 - Expect to ADDITIONALLY spend 1/3 of the value of the violin on a bow.
 By beginning high school a good bow makes all the difference.
 A cheap bow can’t perform advanced bowing techniques.
-More on choosing a bow later in a future article.

 Step 5: What to look for – Buy Violin